konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 ### Negative Statements without Contrastive は

-Some statements will not contain contrastive は even when it is negative.
+Some statements will not contain contrastive は even if they are negative.
 Such cases are listed below.

 |Cases Where Negative Statements Don't Contain Contrastive は |
 |--|